Data cleaningο

 question_text = """

-You are being asked to suggest a list of sense checks for a dataset consisting of {{ data_description }}.
+You are being asked to suggest sense checks for a dataset consisting of {{ scenario.data_description }}.

-Here is a sample of the data: {{ sample_data }}.
+Here is a small sample of the data (to demonstrate the format): {{ scenario.sample_data }}.

 """,

-max_list_items = 4 # optional
+max_list_items = 3 # optional

 )

-Adding context to the question
+Adding context to the questionο

 Next we create Scenario